-Many expats living in another country find comfort in mingling with other expats.
+Many expats who live in another country find comfort in mingling with fellow expats.
 After all, as we have explained in our article on living in a foreign country, they share the same experiences, the same problems and the same culture shock.
-Living in another country can be tough, and sharing your experience with someone who understands it immediately can have a very comforting effect.
+Life abroad can be tough, and sharing your experience with someone who understands it immediately can have a very comforting effect.

-The language barrier is one of the obstacles that are especially hard to overcome while you are living in another country.
-The less knowledge you have of the local language prior to your arrival, the longer it will take you to become fluent while living in another country.
-Your language skills will improve promptly if you use your time abroad to chat with random people like your neighbor, the mailman or the shop assistant at the corner store.
+The language barrier is one of those obstacles that are especially hard to overcome when living in another country.
+The less knowledge you have of the local language prior to your arrival, the longer it will take you to become fluent.
+However, your language skills will improve promptly if you use your time abroad to chat with random people like your neighbor, the mailman or the shop assistant at the corner store.

 When Michael (43) came to Madrid to work as a brand specialist for IBM España, he had already taken a business Spanish class back in the UK.
 Unfortunately, he was nowhere close to speaking the language fluently yet.
 Although he could hardly follow a conversation in the beginning, he still tried to speak Spanish whenever he could.

-Living in another country, he was, of course, bound to make mistakes:"One day, I tried to ask a saleswoman at Hipercor where they kept their milk.
+As a non-native speaker, he was, of course, bound to make mistakes: "One day, I tried to ask a saleswoman at Hipercor where they kept their milk.
 Unfortunately, I confused the Spanish word for milk (leche) with that for bed (lecho) and caused some raised eyebrows."

 After a while, and with a little help from his Spanish colleagues, Michael quickly caught on.
 Today, he could not imagine a day of living in another country without chatting with the waiter at his favorite café over some magdalenas and a cup of coffee.